House at the End of the Street

-House at the End of the Street is a 2012 American psychological thriller film directed by Mark Tonderai that stars Jennifer Lawrence.
-The film's plot revolves around a teenage girl, Elissa, who along with her newly divorced mother Sarah, moves to a new neighborhood only to discover that the house at the end of the street was the site of a gruesome double homicide committed by a thirteen-year-old girl named Carrie Anne who had disappeared without a trace four years prior.
+House at the End of the Street is a 2012 American psychological thriller horror film directed by Mark Tonderai that stars Jennifer Lawrence, Max Thieriot and Elisabeth Shue.
+The film's plot revolves around a teenage girl, Elissa, who along with her newly divorced mother Sarah, moves to a new neighborhood only to discover that the house at the end of the street was the site of a gruesome double homicide committed by a 13-year-old girl named Carrie Anne who had disappeared without a trace four years prior.
 Elissa then starts a relationship with Carrie Anne's older brother Ryan, who lives in the same house, but nothing is as it appears to be.

 Although filming had been completed in 2010, the film was not released until 2012 by Relativity Media.
-Despite a negative response from critics, the film was a moderate commercial success.
+Despite a negative response from critics, the film was a moderate commercial success, grossing $44 million.

 Plot

-Newly divorced medical doctor Sarah Cassidy (Elisabeth Shue) and her 17-year-old daughter Elissa (Jennifer Lawrence) move to a small, upscale suburb.
-They are disturbed to discover the house they are moving into is on the same street as a house in which a family used to live until the parents were murdered.
-The story of the massacre is told to them by the neighbors.
-Four years prior, a girl named Carrie-Anne Jacobson killed her parents, then fled into the forest and was never seen again, leaving her brother Ryan (Max Thieriot) as the sole survivor.
-Ryan now lives alone and is hated by his neighbors; Bill Weaver (Gil Bellows), a local police officer, appears to be Ryan's only supporter.
+Newly-divorced doctor Sarah Cassidy and her 17-year-old daughter Elissa move to a small, upscale suburb.
+They are disturbed to discover the house they are moving into is on the same street as the house in which a girl named Carrie-Anne Jacobson killed her parents four years prior.
+She fled and was never seen again, leaving her brother Ryan as the sole survivor.
+Ryan now lives alone in the house and is hated by his neighbors; Bill Weaver, a local police officer, is his only supporter.

-Their mother-daughter relationship becomes rocky and Elissa starts seeing Ryan against her mother's wishes, finding Ryan to be lonely but a sweet boy.
-Ryan confides in her that he accidentally injured Carrie-Anne by allowing her to fall from a swing when they were little; he was supposed to be watching her while their parents were getting high on drugs.
-The resulting brain damage from the accident made her extremely aggressive, leading to their parents' murder.
-Ryan is revealed to have been secretly taking care of a seemingly now-grown Carrie-Anne (Eva Link) in a hidden room.
-Carrie-Anne manages to escape and approaches a young couple in a car while brandishing a kitchen knife.
-Ryan catches up to her before she can reach the couple but accidentally kills her while trying to hide her.
-In grief, he goes to a diner, where he meets a kind waitress named Peggy Johns (Jordan Hayes).
+Elissa's relationship with her mother becomes rocky when she starts seeing Ryan against Sarah's wishes.
+Ryan confides in Elissa that Carrie-Anne fell from a swing when they were little; he was supposed to be watching her while their parents were getting high on drugs.
+The brain damage from the accident made her extremely aggressive, leading to their parents' murder.
+Ryan is revealed to be secretly taking care of a now-grown Carrie-Anne in a hidden room in the house.
+Carrie-Anne escapes and approaches a couple in a car while brandishing a kitchen knife.
+Ryan accidentally kills her while trying to hide her.
+Grieving, he goes to a diner, where he meets a kind waitress named Peggy Johns.